 ]

 Don't forget that these two tips are just baby steps to bypass anti-bot measures.
-Advanced solutions like Cloudflare will still be able to detect your Elixir web scraping script as a bot.
-For example, try to get the HTML of a G2 product review page:
+Advanced solutions like Cloudflare can still detect your Elixir web-scraping script as a bot.
+For example, try to get the HTML of a the Antibot challenge page:

 use Crawly.Spider